 - Brilliant Retina display with True Tone technology

 - Intel Iris Plus Graphics

-If you’re moving up from iOS 14.0, your installation could take about seven or eight minutes to complete.
-It took just around that to install on an iPhone X that was previously running iOS 14.0.
+If you’re moving up from iOS 14.3, your installation could take around 10 minutes to complete.
+It took about eight minutes to install on an iPhone 12 Pro and about nine minutes to install on an iPhone X.